sayantan1413/sayantan1413/README.md

 - 📫 How to reach me: **sayantanbose2001@gmail.com**
 - 👯 I’m looking to collaborate on any **ds algo project**
 - 🤔 I'm looking for help to improve my **ds algo skills**
-- 🔭 I currently need help to learn advanced ds algo and machine learning.
+- 🔭 I currently need help to learn advanced ds algo and cloud computing.
 - ⚡ Fun fact: !(coding > oxygen).

 ## Tech Stack